 Minnesota: 16 months to 33 months (with a minimum ratio of 1:7)

 Illinois: 15 months through 23 months (with a minimum ratio of 1:5)

 We have several rooms–younger and older.
 The age range for either groups are dependent on the child’s needs first and foremost.
 Personal care, attention and individual needs are addressed for each child in our program.
 There is plenty of playtime and different fun things a child can watch, touch and do to make each activity a fun learning experience.
 Toddlers learn our five languages, math, reading, sign language, encyclopedic knowledge, art, music and dance.
 Our teachers, during this period, help the children develop new skills such as potty-training, language and self-help as well as small and large muscle group development activities.
 LN feels that children should be challenged to avoid repetition and boredom.

-There is another rate change at 33 months, potty trained and up to date health forms.
+There is another rate change at 33 months for Minnesota and 36 months for Illinois, potty trained and up to date health forms.

 7:40-8:00 Breakfast (structured free play prior to breakfast)